chroy2/sand-art/README.md

 zig version 0.14.0-dev.1991+33d07f4b6.
 Zig can be downloaded [Here](https://ziglang.org/download/)

-I have not tested this app on anything other than macOS, I connot guarantee it will work on Windows or Linux.
+I have not tested this app on anything other than macOS, I cannot guarantee it will work on Windows or Linux.